YP522/PicCheck/README.md

 `py .\pck.py credits:`

 Run PCK with 2 pictures
-`py .\pck.py img1_path img2_path`
+`py .\pck.py run img1_path img2_path`

 ## Motivation of this project

 To make reading an image more accessible.
 To make the comparison between 2 images more accessible.
-To check the veracity of an image (and possible retouching) To offer an educational tool in the digital world
+To check the veracity of an image (and possible retouching).
-To help :)
+To offer an educational tool in the digital world.

 ## Disclaimer
 ### Code